Ezb68/sonicx-wallet-cli/README.md

 Build and run web wallet
 ----------------------------------------
 ```
-cd wallet-cli
+cd sonicx-wallet-cli
 ./gradlew build
 cd build/libs
-java -jar wallet-cli.jar
+java -jar sonicx-wallet-cli.jar
 ```

 How sonicx-wallet-cli connects to sonicx :
 --------------------------------------
-Sonicx-wallet-cli connect to sonicx by grpc protocol.
+sonicx-wallet-cli connect to sonicx by grpc protocol.
-Sonicx nodes can be deployed locally or remotely.
+sonicx nodes can be deployed locally or remotely.
-We can set the connected sonicx node IP in config.conf of wallet-cli.
+We can set the connected sonicx node IP in config.conf of sonicx-wallet-cli.

-Wallet-cli supported command list:
+sonicx-wallet-cli supported command list:
 ----------------------------------

 RegisterWallet